3 reasons to include cash in your portfolio & how does it help?

 To provide stability to your investment portfolio and for withdrawing in the event of emergencies.

-3. As a Hedge against an ageing bull market:
+3. As a Hedge against an aging bull market:

 Given the high market valuations, a correction or a bear market is most likely lurking around the corner.
 It would be wise to hold a portion of your portfolio as cash to protect the downside if a correction happens.